restoreddev/phpapprentice/chapters/classes-inheritance.md

 In PHP, a class can extend another class, inheriting the parent class' properties and methods.
-To make a class a child of another, use the "extends" keyword after the class name.
+To make a class a child of another, use the `extends` keyword after the class name.
 ```php
 <?php